Teach Abroad

 3. Simon Says

-This is an excellent game for young learners.
+In your repertoire of English games for kids, this is an especially excellent one for young learners.
 Whether you’re waking them up on a Monday morning or sending them home on a Friday afternoon, this one is bound to get them excited and wanting more.
 The only danger I have found with this game is that students never want to stop playing it.

 How to Play: